Title: A Man Called Ove

 This is my first Backman’s book.
 After Stieg Larsson, Backman is the second Swedish author I’ve read.
 And I can’t wait to read Backman’s other books; My Grandmother Asked Me to Tell You She’s Sorry, Britt-Marie Was Here, Bear Town, and Us Against You.

 A Man Called Ove is such a heart-warming book.
 The writer has beautifully delivered the past and present life of Ove showing the man Ove is and why he is the way he is.
-Ove is a man who lives by the rule and has the distinct line between the wrong and the right.
+Ove is a man who lives by the rule and has a distinct line between the wrong and the right.

 One of the most important things this book teaches is not to judge a person before knowing his/her story.
 When you first meet Ove, you will definitely find him the grumpiest man you will ever meet.
 But as you read on, you will find your opinion about him change, you will start adoring him.